rhigleyfs/capstone-base/.github/ISSUE_TEMPLATE/design.md

 ---
 name: Design
-about: Use this template when proposing new design changes
+about: Use this template when proposing new desigs
 title: "[COMPONENT/PAGE NAME]"
 labels: design
 assignees: ''